create your own

 Hormone Replacement Therapy

-Once the thyroid gland has been removed, one has to submit to a hormone replacement therapy, which, my brother and I are undergoing up to now and for life.
+Once the thyroid gland has been removed, thyroid hormone is no longer produced by the body, thus, one has to submit to a hormone replacement therapy.
+My brother and I are undergoing such hormone replacement up to now and for life.
 This is where pure and synthetic thyroxine plays an important role.
 Thyroxine is a synthetic version of T4 and is the most common pharmaceutical for the treatment of hypothyroidism worldwide.
 It is taken daily in the form of a tablet as prescribed by the doctor to replicate the normal thyroid functioning.

 Thyroxine and natural supplements